 The only thing better than turning left after boarding a plane is going upstairs.
-This wasn’t the newest Business Class product, but I was excited to try out Cathay Pacific’s herringbone Business Class seating configuration.
+This isn’t the newest Business Class product, but it is still exciting to try out Cathay Pacific’s herringbone Business Class seating configuration.

 Cathay Pacific 747 Business Class configuration